 Instead, the Mondeo is more like the Toyota Prius – albeit with higher CO2 emissions.
 Even so, it makes most sense as a company car.
-Its CO2 emissions of 98g/km are the lowest in the Mondeo range and qualify it for a low Benefit-in-Kind (BiK) rating.
+Its CO2 emissions of 108g/km are the lowest in the Mondeo range and mean a low Benefit-in-Kind (BiK) rating.
 Admittedly, it's not as impressive as the rivals above, but it does still translate to an appreciable tax saving each month over comparable petrol or diesel-engined Mondeos.

 However, there are a few caveats.
 First, due to those relatively high emissions, the Mondeo Hybrid doesn’t qualify for exemption from the London Congestion Charge.
-Second, the Hybrid is only available in two trim levels, both of which are well equipped, but also expensive.
-Finally, the Hybrid comes as either a four-door saloon or five-door estate – a hatchback isn't available.
+Second, the Hybrid comes as either a four-door saloon or five-door estate – a hatchback isn't available.

 Otherwise, the Mondeo Hybrid has much in common with the rest of the range.
 It’s spacious, with at least as much room in the front as its rivals.
 You can also fit a couple of adults in the back – three at a pinch – and there’s plenty of storage space to swallow your odds and ends.

 As far as practicality is concerned, the real fly in the ointment is the boot.
 The hybrid saloon is less easy to use than the hatchback, because the rear windscreen doesn’t lift up when you open the boot lid.
-To make matters worse, the boot will only take 383 litres of luggage, which is considerably less than the 550 litres you can get into the hatchback.
-The estate version loses some boot space compared to the petrol and diesel versions, too.
+To make matters worse, the boot will only take 383 litres of luggage – considerably less than the 550 you can get in the hatchback.
+And the estate loses some boot space compared to the petrol and diesel versions, too.

 Sadly, that’s not the only figure that fails to match our expectations.
-In our experience, this hybrid doesn’t come close to the near-60mpg economy that the latest official fuel-economy tests say should be possible.
+In our experience, this hybrid struggles to match the near-50mpg economy that the latest official fuel-economy tests say should be possible.

 In fact, other than its generally comfortable ride, the Mondeo Hybrid often falls short of other Mondeos on the road.
 Much of the blame for that lies with the CVT gearbox.
 It’s hesitant to respond, making the car feel quite slow, and because of the way CVTs work, the engine drones away unpleasantly when you ask for anything more than moderate acceleration.